realizeapp/realize-deck/presentation.md

 ---

 ## Impacts

+      note: this would be a great place for numerical estimates

 * Help patients by providing timely analysis and insight
 * Help hospitals by enabling real-time patient monitoring and intervention